Icebane1331/CyberSecurity_MK/Homework_week_15/Submission.md

 ## Web Application 1: *Your Wish is My Command Injection*

-**Deliverable**: Take a screen shot confirming that this exploit was successfully executed and provide 2-3 sentences outlining mitigation strategies.
+**Deliverable**: Take a screenshot confirming that this exploit was successfully executed and provide 2-3 sentences outlining mitigation strategies.

 ![pic](Images/Injection_passwd.PNG)
 ![pic](Images/passwd_verify.PNG)